rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 ~~~~~~~~~~~~~~~~~

 Make sure to connect the ``CutterCore::seekChanged(RVA offset)`` signal
-so your widget refreshes its output when radare2 seek is modified
+so your widget refreshes its output when Rizin seek is modified
 (switching to another function, etc.).

 Coding Style